Santander Logo

 Santander, Spain

-Grupo Santander is a large banking group from the province of Cantabria.
-It was created in 1857 by the Spanish Queen Isabel II to finance trade operations between Latin America and Spain.
+Grupo Santander is a major banking group from the Cantabria province.
+It was established in 1857 by Spanish Queen Isabel II to finance trade operations between Latin America and Spain.
 The main structure of the financial and credit institution is Banco Santander.
-It appeared in 1919 and was initially involved in supporting industrial enterprises.
+It emerged in 1919 and initially focused on supporting industrial enterprises.

 Meaning and History